2002 Venezuelan coup attempt: Criminal investigation

 The people filmed shooting from the Puente Llaguno bridge were initially identified as being pro-Chávez political activists Rafael Cabrices, Richard Peñalver, Henry Atencio, and Nicolás Rivera.
 They were captured by the police and jailed for one year as they awaited trial, but charges were dropped before the trial began.
 Rafael Cabrices died from a heart attack three years later, in August 2005.
+Henry Atencio died fifteen years later, in May 2017.

 Under the 1999 Constitution, military officers are entitled to a pre-trial hearing before the Plenary of the Supreme Court of Justice to rule on whether they should be charged with a crime.
 In such a hearing on 14 August 2002, the Tribunal ruled by an 11–9 margin (with two justices recused) that four high-ranking military officers charged with rebellion should not stand trial, arguing that what took place was not a "coup" but a "vacuum of power" that had been generated by the announcement of Chávez's resignation made by General Lucas Rincón Romero.

-After Chávez took over of the Supreme Tribunal of Justice and filled it with his supporters, the Constitutional Chamber of the Supreme Court, however, ruled on 12 March 2004 that the recusals were unconstitutional, making the hearing invalid, which meant that the military officers, by then retired should stand trial.
+After Chávez took over of the Supreme Tribunal of Justice and filled it with his supporters, the Constitutional Chamber of the Supreme Court, however, ruled on 12 March 2004 that the recusals were unconstitutional, making the hearing invalid, which meant that the military officers, by then retired, should stand trial.

-After a trial that had begun back in March 2006, in April 2009, the ten Metropolitan Police officers were convicted of crimes leading to the deaths of three demonstrators back on 11 April 2002.
-Six of them, charged with homicide, were sentenced to 30 years each in prison, while one officer was found acquitted.
-Former President of the Venezuelan Supreme Tribunal of Justice, Eladio Aponte Aponte, who fled Venezuela in 2012 after the Venezuelan government accused him of alleged ties to drug trafficking and removed him from his post, told U.S. authorities that he was personally ordered by President Chávez to use the full weight of the court to condemn the officers.
+After a trial that had begun in March 2006, in April 2009, the ten Metropolitan Police officers were convicted of crimes leading to the deaths of three demonstrators on 11 April 2002.
+Six of them were convicted and sentenced to 30 years each in prison, while one officer was acquitted.
+Former president of the Venezuelan Supreme Tribunal of Justice, Eladio Aponte Aponte, who fled Venezuela in 2012 after the Venezuelan government accused him of alleged ties to drug trafficking and removed him from his post, told U.S. authorities that he was personally ordered by President Chávez to use the full weight of the court to condemn the officers.

-On 18 November 2004, a leading state prosecutor Danilo Anderson was assassinated shortly before he was scheduled to bring charges against individuals for their alleged participation in the coup.
+On 18 November 2004, a leading state prosecutor, Danilo Anderson, was assassinated shortly before he was scheduled to bring charges against individuals for their alleged participation in the coup.
 The Venezuelan government claimed individuals from Florida planned the assassination, though other reports suggested that Anderson and others were involved in an extortion racket.
 Carmona was arrested on 16 April and later placed under house arrest.
 He would later request political asylum to the Colombian embassy in Caracas.
 Carmona and several other participants went into exile.

 In December 2007, Chávez issued a pardon covering more than 60 people who had drafted or signed the Carmona Decree.